• Skip to main content

 You can see my proposed route in this map:

 In this two week Vietnam itinerary, I have tried to be quite specific with my recommendations.
-However, they are all based on things running smoothly and not being already booked out.
+However, they are all based on things running smoothly, and that doesn’t always happen in Vietnam unfortunately.

 Be prepared to go with the flow, make your own decisions based on your interests, and enjoy your travels!